The following criteria are used for certifying veterans or eligible dependents for federal Department of Veterans Affairs (VA) benefits:

 - Veterans and dependents must be recertified for education benefits each year at the beginning of each semester and when they reenter college after an interruption of their educational program.

 - Veterans who have received college credit at other institutions are certified only for courses necessary to complete the declared program of study at Wallace Community College.
 Veterans are required to have an official grade transcript in the Admissions and Records Office if they have attended any other college.
 It is the veteran’s responsibility to notify the Wallace Community College Veterans Affairs Office when the transcript has been received in the Admissions and Records Office.
-Enrollment is certified to the VA for only two semesters until prior transcripts are received and evaluated by the Admissions and Records Office staff at Wallace Community College.
+Enrollment is certified to the VA for only one semester until prior transcripts are received and evaluated by the Admissions and Records Office staff at Wallace Community College.

 - Benefits are paid on the credit hours listed below.